 - Can link with other stoves from one fuel source

 Weight: 12lbs / 5.4kg

 Named after the mightiest mountain on the planet, the Camp Chef Everest just might be the mightiest tabletop stove too.
 Boasting two 20,000 BTU burners, solid wind shields, robust construction, button ignition and effective simmer control, this hardy little gem is an all-round winner with which it is hard to find fault.
-A dead-heat competitor with the Stansport for best tabletop camping stove, the Everest is a little shorter on power but is also a fraction cheaper and with a more user-friendly ignition switch.
+A dead-heat competitor with the Primus for best tabletop camping stove, the Everest is a little shorter on power but is also a fraction cheaper and with a more user-friendly ignition switch.

 - Good wind-resistance